rmkanda/secure-pipeline-java-demo/README.md

 - Login to Jenkins -> Manage Jenkins -> Configure System -> Scroll to bottom -> Configure the Dependency-Track URL and API key -> Also enable Auto Create Projects -> Test Connection -> Save

-Hint: URL (if you have followed the exact steps) http://dependency-track-apiserver.dependency-track.svc.cluster.local
+**Hint:** URL (if you have followed the exact steps) http://dependency-track-apiserver.deptrack.svc.cluster.local (Format: severiceName.namespace.svc.cluster.local)

 ### New Jenkins Pipeline